 On August 28, 29, and September 1, food was dropped near the camp by American planes.
 The Japanese civilians helped the POWs carry it into the camps.
 A great number of the former POWs gorged themselves on the food and became sick, but no one became seriously ill.
 The only thing the civilians were interested in was the silk from the parachutes so that they could make clothing.

 Sandy recalled that the camp commandant was still in the camp and paid the price for being there.
-Many of the POWs held him directly responsible for the deaths of many POWs.
+A good number of the POWs held him directly responsible for the deaths of many POWs.
 Some of the POWs pulled him from his quarters and tore him to pieces.
 They believed he was receiving the same treatment he had ordered that they receive.

 A jeep with American Military Police arrived on September 2, 1945.
 The MPs patrolled the camp and kept the former POWs from leaving until arrangements were made to move the men.
 The prisoners were finally boarded onto a train for the East Coast of Japan on September 13.
 They were deloused and the clothing, that had dropped to them, burned.
 After receiving new clothing, the former prisoners were boarded onto the U.S.S.
 Consolation on September 14 and given medical examinations.
 The ship sailed on September 15, 1945, from Yokohama, Japan, to Okinawa.
 There, the POWs were transferred to the U.S.S.
 Haskell and taken to Manila arriving there on September 25.
 Sandy was malnourished and returned to the Philippines to be “fattened up.”
 He next was flown, on a DC3, back to the United States.